 - Ensure safe recruitment practices are always followed.

-Designated Safeguarding Lead – Ms Joanne Dunphy (Vice Principal)
+- Deputy Designated Safeguarding Lead – Jo Dunphy

 The safeguarding team, fully trained, are: